gwcbi/GWDBB/README.md

 ## Data Library Description ##

 A data repository for multiple studies' data developed by the [Department of Biostatistics and Bioinformatics (DBB)](https://publichealth.gwu.edu/departments/biostatistics-and-bioinformatics) at [George Washington University](https://www.gwu.edu/).

-* *Citation*: A reference data library for clinical trials and omics data, Department of Biostatistics and Bioinformatics, Milken Institute School of Public Health, George Washington University, 2020
+* *Citation*: **A reference data library for clinical trials and omics data**, Department of Biostatistics and Bioinformatics, Milken Institute School of Public Health, George Washington University, 2020

 ## Data orgnization ##
 This repository includes a library of datasets from study's performed by faculty members of DBB.